curosim/alphv-collections-crawler/README.md

 # alphv-collections-crawler
-Crawls the collections mirrors of the Alphv ransomware leaks hidden service.
+Crawls the collections of the Alphv ransomware leaks hidden service.
 <br>
 You can browse the files of each collection, download them or generate a list of each file path.